Ayushkant3011/Movie_Revenuce_Prediction/README.md

 Also used multiple datasets that include many movies around the world and one of the datasets is for the Indian Movies.

-We have done this Prediction based on Actors, Movies they have done, previous movie revenue, and Ratings based on their performance.
+We have done this Prediction based on dataset of Actors, Movies they have done, previous movie revenue, and Ratings based on their performance.

 This Project was made as a Group project.